0-gb/parallel-processing-multiple-variable-break/README.md

 # Tutorial: Parallel processing, mutiple variables and break statement
 This example shows how to use Python's parallel processing with multivariate functions and a break condition.
-In the example we pretend to be solving a 6 digit code.
+In the example we pretend to be cracking a 6 digit code.
 The search for the code is parallelized and breaks once the correct code is found.

 ## Walkthrough
 As commonly, we first import the relevant libraries.
 It turns out that this simple example requires only one, the multiprocessing library which we import as follows: